Tree network: Random tree networks

-Three parameters are crucial in determining the statistics of random tree networks, first, the branching probability, second the maximum number of allowed progenies at each branching point, and third the maximum number of generations, that a tree can attain.
-There are a lot of studies that address the large tree networks, however small tree networks are seldom studied.
+Three parameters are crucial in determining the statistics of random tree networks: first, the branching probability; second, the maximum number of allowed progenies at each branching point; and third, the maximum number of generations that a tree can attain.
+There are a lot of studies that address large tree networks; however, small tree networks are seldom studied.

 Tools to deal with networks

-A group at MIT has developed a set of functions for Matlab that can help in analyzing the networks.
-These tools could be used to study the tree networks as well.
+A group at MIT has developed a set of functions for Matlab that can help in analyzing networks.
+These tools could be used to study tree networks as well.